Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-particle.md

 1. Make sure your application is selected.
 1. Leave the Gauge Type and Precision Type set to their defaults.
 1. Set the duration to 24 hours.
-1. Make sure you device is selected.
+1. Make sure your device is selected.
 1. Set the label to anything you want.
 1. Select "button-pressed" as the attribute.
 1. Change aggregation to SUM.